Female Jungle: Plot

 A cop (Tierney) is suspected of killing a gorgeous film star.
 Since he was extremely drunk at the time, even he suspects that he did it.

-The investigation leads him to Candy, an artist's mistress (Mansfield), as well as to a slimy Laura-type gossip columnist (John Carradine) who spent time with the woman that night and becomes the main suspect.
+The investigation leads him to Candy (Mansfield), an artist's mistress, as well as to a slimy Laura-type gossip columnist (John Carradine) who spent time with the woman that night and becomes the main suspect.
 But he also becomes a red herring when a third man is finally found to be the real killer.